Using Data to Identify Hot Spots and Predict Bleaching Events

 - To identify areas at risk for bleaching, start by looking for places where SSTs are warmer than normal.
 Go to NOAA's Coral Reef Watch home page.
 Click on the HotSpot icon in the left-hand navigation bar to access the most up-to-date bleaching hot spot data.
 The Coral Reef Watch HotSpot maps highlight those areas around the world where sea surface temperatures are above the maximum monthly mean (MMM).

-- Find the cell in the table with the most current data.
-Click on the Global link for that date to open up a global map of current hot spot data.
+- Data are updated daily.
+Click on the Global link in the row for Regional Images to see a larger global map of hot spot data.

 - Examine the map to familiarize yourself with how the data are reported.

 Checking InAnswer the following questions about the HotSpot map.

 - Using the dotted line grid as a way of dividing the map into smaller regions, how many regions were experiencing thermal stress?

 Stop and Think2: Were any areas above the bleaching threshold?
 Explain.

 - Use your browser's back button to return to the main HotSpot map page.
 Click on the lower Animations (90d) link 45ns for a view of hot spot progression over the last 3 months.